yuyangtao11/Yuyang-Tao-Degree-Project/mimic/README.md

 2) Machine learning prediction
 3) Causal discovery

-The CSV dataset files used in the code can be found in the [Release section](https://github.com/yuyangtao11/Yuyang-Tao-Degree-Project/releases/tag/Dataset).
 ## Preprocessing

 The `preprocessing` folder contains all scripts and notebooks used to extract, clean, and prepare the dataset before running machine learning and causal discovery experiments.